 Did I just call a turntable sexy?
 Wow.
 I need to get out more.

-Before we take a deeper dive into the Clearaudio Concept Black in this review, feel free to view the interactive table below, where you can directly compare the Concept Black to other noteworthy high-end turntables.
+Before we take a deeper dive into the Clearaudio Concept Black in this review, feel free to view the interactive table below, where you can directly compare the Concept to other noteworthy high-end turntables.

 Clearaudio Concept Black Specs